Olympics on NBC: 2018 Winter Olympics

 Bode Miller was criticized for on-air remarks about Austrian skier Anna Veith, suggesting that her marriage to Manuel Veith was affecting her performance.

 During the Women's super-G competition, NBC prematurely cut away from the competition to return to figure skating, while commentators acknowledged on-air multiple times that Anna Veith had won the gold medal.
 However, snowboarder Ester Ledecká would overtake Veith in an upset victory, beating her by one hundredth of a second.
-Ledecká had recently begun a career in alpine, and had been considered an underdog in the competition.
+Ledecká had recently begun a career in alpine, and had been considered an underdog in the competition, having been ranked 49th in the world and have never medaled in any major international skiing meet.
 NBC eventually returned to the event to report on the final result, with commentator Dan Hicks remarking "Well, these are the Olympics, and anything can happen."

 2022 Winter Olympics

-In the lead up to the 2022 Winter Olympics] in Beijing, American right-wing politicians and media personalities heavily criticized NBC for continuing to promote their broadcast of the Games despite both the diplomatic boycott announced by President Biden and the controversy surrounding the Uyghur genocide perpetrated by China.
+In the lead up to the 2022 Winter Olympics in Beijing, American right-wing politicians and media personalities heavily criticized NBC for continuing to promote their broadcast of the Games despite both the diplomatic boycott announced by President Biden and the controversy surrounding what they described as a genocide of Uyghurs perpetrated by China.
 Some Republican senators including Josh Hawley endorsed the anti-NBC campaign.

 On December 6, 2021, President Biden announced the United States would diplomatically boycott the 2022 Winter Games.
 The diplomatic boycott had no effect on the American athletes' participation or on NBC's broadcast of the Olympics, both of which would have been affected had a full boycott had been put in place.